 Roasted and salted pumpkin and sunflower seeds taste the best because of the salty/sweet contrast with the brown rice syrup.

 Dried fruit — cranberries, raisins, apricots, goji berries, etc. — is another tasty addition, as are chocolate chips.

 Instead of peanut butter, you can try using another kind of nut or seed butter.
 I also love this recipe with almond butter!

-And now, here’s the full recipe – but feel free to get creative with the mix ins, as I mentioned above.
+And now, you’ll find the full peanut butter granola bars recipe at the bottom of this post.
+But feel free to get creative with the mix ins, as I mentioned above!